dcmtf/dcmtf/README.md

 2. `da/wiki/"2 - DA wiki - DFMF.ipynb"`

 ##### *Note*:
-To repeat this experiment for other wiki datasets wiki2/wiki3/wiki4: Run DCMTF for the required wiki[run_no] in `Step 1` and change the variable `run_no` accordingly to 2/3/4 in the ipython before running them in `step 2`.
+To repeat this experiment for other wiki datasets *wiki2/wiki3/wiki4*: Run DCMTF for the required wiki[run_no] in `Step 1` and change the variable `run_no` accordingly to *2/3/4* in the ipython notebook before running them in `step 2`.

 ##### Outputs: